lgss/service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 ##Identity assured

 We need to know that users of digital services are who they say they are.
-In this session, you will learn how the GOV.UK Verify Programme is:
+In this session, you will learn how the LGSS Verify Programme is:

 * creating a market so that users can choose from a number of identity providers